New hope for rare sarcoma: targeted drug trial opens

 Summary

-This study tests a drug called tebentafusp in people with a rare cancer called clear cell sarcoma that has spread or cannot be removed by surgery.
+This study tests a drug called tebentafusp in people with a rare and advanced type of cancer called clear cell sarcoma.
 Only patients with a specific genetic marker (HLA-A*02:01) can join.
-The main goal is to see if the drug can keep the cancer from growing for at least 24 weeks.
+The goal is to see if the drug can stop the cancer from growing for at least 24 weeks.
+About 47 participants will take part in this phase 2 trial.

 Disclaimer Read more